smartrent/grizzly/README.md

 - Support Assigning association groups
 - CommandClassList
-- Better CommandClass Lookup
-- Add `Null` CommandHandler (see `Handlers` below)
+- Add `Null` CommandHandler?
 - Command.decode_params should be {:ok, params} or error
 - Update code base to `Grizzly.ZWave` types
 - Associations on adding a node? - probably add an option to `Grizzly.Inclusions.add_node/1`??
-- Pass handler to send_command? - add ability to opt out the default handlers
-- Test inclusion timeout handling
 - Tag tests to not run all by default - (ie timeout sets and stuff - should run all tests in CI)
-- Monitor commands
+- Monitor commands - is this still needed?
 - Figure out messages from Grizzly format
   - {Grizzly, command_name, command}
   - {Grizzly, command_name, command_ref, command}